 One of my least favorite childhood chores was cleaning our family bathroom.
 Whatever cleaner and cloth I was armed with was no match for the mildew growing on the glass shower doors.

-I now have a shower curtain and a much better mold and mildew remover as an adult, but after recently moving, I knew it was time for a new shower curtain liner.
-During my search for a new liner, I discovered there's a $12 option out there that's so popular it's consistently ranked as a top buy on Amazon's list of bestsellers in Home & Kitchen.
-I immediately added it to my cart and didn't waste any time reading the thousands of verified five-star reviews.
-However, I will take the time to write one — here's why.
+I now have a shower curtain and a much better mold and mildew remover as an adult, but after recently moving, I knew it was time to look for a new shower curtain liner.
+During my search, I discovered an $12 option that's so popular, it's consistently ranked as a top buy on Amazon's list of bestsellers in Home & Kitchen.
+(In fact, it's also currently the No. 1 bestseller in Shower Curtain Liners.)
+After reading the thousands of verified five-star reviews, I immediately added it to my cart.

 It's easy to hang

-This liner is so easy to hang it doesn't come with instructions.
+This liner is so easy to hang, it doesn't even come with instructions.
 I also didn't have to measure anything as it fits all standard-size showers and can work with straight or curved shower rods.
-All I had to do was provide the curtain hooks which I already had.
+All I had to do was provide the curtain hooks, which I already owned!

 What separates this liner from others I've had in the past are the weighted magnets.
-They are strategically spread out at the bottom and stick to my tub so the liner stays in place.
-I can definitely see them coming in handy during Montana's brutal winters when I want to keep the cold air out — something I can seriously appreciate during this brutal Montana winter.
+They are strategically spread out at the bottom of the liner and stick to my tub to keep it in place.
+This feature comes in handy when trying to keep cold air out — something I can seriously appreciate during this brutal Montana winter.

 Plastic, especially plastic that my bare skin has a good chance of coming in contact with, makes me nervous.
 But this liner isn't made of PVC, which is known to emit that just-off-the-assembly-line smell.
-Instead, it's made of PEVA, which is essentially a vinyl material that's becoming incredibly popular as an alternative to PVC.
-The manufacturer claims its PEVA is non-toxic and chemical-free.
-I'm not a scientist, so I can't say for sure that it's safer, but I can say I have peace of mind with this liner since it doesn't have that overpowering smell of plastic.
+Instead, it's made of PEVA, which is essentially a vinyl material that's becoming incredibly popular as an eco-friendly alternative.
+The manufacturer claims that its PEVA is nontoxic and chemical-free.
+I'm not a scientist, so I can't say for sure that it's safer, but I can say I have peace of mind with this liner since it doesn't have that overpowering whiff of plastic.

 It's not mildew-friendly